 Shedding is a normal natural process whereby your cat malts their dead hair from their body.
 Brushing your cat regularly will help reduce hair shedding.

-Maine Coons are well known for their long fabulous fur, so you may be concerned that this long haired cat breed will result in far more tumbleweeds of hair rolling around your home, than would be the case with ‘normal cats’.
-Don’t be!
+So, you may be concerned that this long-haired cat breed will result in far more tumbleweeds of hair rolling around your home than would be the case with ‘normal cats’.

-To put the record straight, I can confirm that Maine Coon cats do shed hair (like every other cat and pet), but in my experience the level of shedding is relatively low.
+To put the record straight, I can confirm that Maine Coon cats do shed hair (like every other cat and pet), but in my experience, the level of shedding is relatively low.

 2. Are Maine Coons Good Family Pets?

 Their love of life, playful nature, intelligence, patience, tolerance of young children poking and prodding them, and acceptance of noise and commotion makes them perfectly suited to modern family life.

 3. Are Maine Coons Good With Other Cats?

 The gentle and friendly nature of the Maine Coon cat means that it should not be too difficult to introduce a Coon into your home, where other cats already live.

 4. Do Maine Coon Cats Get Along With Dogs?

-The Maine Coon cat has been named the ‘dog of the cat world’.
-This breed is very well natured, thriving on their families love and attention.
+The Maine Coon cat has been named the dog of the cat world.
+This breed is very well-natured, thriving on their family’s love and attention.
 They are particularly tolerant of young children.

-Although the Maine Coon may seem slightly reluctant at first to be close to the dog, their friendly nature will soon take over.
+Although the Maine Coon may seem slightly reluctant at first to be close to the dog, its friendly nature will soon take over.

 5. Do Maine Coons Need A Lot Of Space?

-Maine Coons require regular exercise, so there should be enough room in your home, or apartment for them to play.
+Maine Coons require regular exercise, so there should be enough room in your home or apartment for them to play.

 If you do not have space for this though, it is important to ensure that you have ample cat toys available in your home so that your Maine Coon can stay active and keep fit.

 If you have opted to keep your Maine Coon indoors, rather than allowing them outside on their own, then consider taking your cat for a walk.

 As you can see, there are a number of differences between this particular breed of cat, and the more ‘normal’ cat breeds you are likely to encounter.

 This playful cat breed makes for an ideal pet, particularly for owners not used to owning cats.
-Its low maintenance qualities, and playful nature are captivating.
+Its low-maintenance qualities and playful nature are captivating.